SF-TAP/SF-TAP.github.io/_posts/2015-11-21-use-example-analyzers.markdown

 ## Get Source

-First of all, you must get souce of the analyzers form GitHub.
+First of all, you must get source codes of the analyzers form GitHub.

     $ git clone https://github.com/SF-TAP/protocol-parser.git
     $ cd protocol-parser